Development application process

 - evidence of resource entitlement if the development includes a state resource and where this is required by the Sustainable Planning Act 2009.

-If the assessment manager is the State, the preferred method of lodgement is online through the DSDIP MyDAS portal.
-MyDAS will be available through the DSDIP website from 1 July 2013.
-Hardcopy applications can still be lodged directly with the relevant DSDIP regional office in person or by post.
-Contact details for each regional office including relevant local government areas can be found on the DSDIP website.
+If the assessment manager is the State, the preferred method of lodgement is online through the DILGP MyDAS portal.
+MyDAS is available through the DILGP website.
+Hardcopy applications can still be lodged directly with the relevant DILGP regional office in person or by post.
+Contact details for each regional office including relevant local government areas can be found on the DILGP website.

 After your application has been lodged with the assessment manager, you may be issued with an acknowledgement notice advising you to forward your application to other state or local government authorities.
 These are known as referral agencies.